viclortz/omega_wifi_bootstrap/README.md

 ![Solution](./images/BadNews.png)

-So, what was this problem exactly?
+Later the same month, there was another major round of attacks.
 According to welivesecurity.com:

 "The 10/21 attacks were made possible by the large number of unsecured internet-connected digital devices, such as home routers and surveillance